mauriciopoppe/blog/site/content/notes/home-server-setup.md

 ### Observability: Prometheus & Grafana

-You can't manage what you don't measure.
 My observability stack includes [Prometheus](https://prometheus.io/) for metric collection and [Grafana](https://grafana.com/) for visualization, with [cAdvisor](https://github.com/google/cadvisor) and [Node Exporter](https://github.com/prometheus/node_exporter) tracking performance at both the container and host levels.
-Every service has **Docker Resource Limits** (CPU/Memory) defined to ensure no single container can starve the system.
+Every service has resource limits on CPU and memory to ensure no single container can starve the system.

+Monitoring gives me a great view of the current health of the Pi, but it can't save me from a total hardware failure or a catastrophic mistake.
+That's where the backups come in.

-### Backups
+## Backups

-Backups are handled by [Restic](https://restic.net/) and [Rclone](https://rclone.org/) storing data in my Google Drive

-*  **Isolation**: The Pi uses a "Sandboxed" Google OAuth client.
-It can only see the specific folder it creates for backups—it has zero access to my personal Google Drive files.
-*  **Automation**: A weekly cron job handles the backup and prunes old snapshots.
+A home server without a backup is just a temporary hobby.
+I use [Restic](https://restic.net/) and [Rclone](https://rclone.org/) to push encrypted snapshots to my Google Drive.

+The entire process is automated through a bash script and scheduled weekly via crontab.
+I use a "Sandboxed" Google OAuth client, so the Pi can only see its own backup folder and nothing else.
+Knowing that I can restore the whole setup from a fresh SD card in minutes gives me the peace of mind to experiment without fear of losing data.

 ## Key Takeaways

-* **AI is a Force Multiplier**: Gemini turned a complex DevOps setup into a series of fast iterations.
-* **Monitor the stacks**: Since I'm running on an SD card, I watch CPU IOWait in Grafana as a leading indicator of hardware failure.
-* **Isolate your backups**: Don't give your server full access to your cloud storage.

-By combining the affordability of an Orange Pi 5 with the intelligence of Gemini via SSHFS, I've built a home server that just works—and I did it in record time.
+Mounting the Pi's filesystem through SSHFS and letting Gemini know the environment where it's running in helped me iterate fast in the setup.
+In the ocassions I had issues, Gemini was able to realize the problem and the solutions.